 Software as a Service (also known as Software on Demand) is centrally located services that provide a flexible alternative to the traditional ‘purchase and download’ programs.

-Due to the nature of this industry, growth can occur rapidly, and often leave certain technologies or software obsolete before they have even reached completion – it has been estimated that, unlike many other businesses, if a software company only grows at around the 20% mark per annum, they have a 92% chance of ceasing to exist within a few years.
+Due to the nature of this industry, growth can occur rapidly, and often leave certain technologies or software obsolete before they have even reached completion.
+It has been estimated that, unlike many other businesses, if a software company only grows around the 20% mark annually, they have a 92% chance of ceasing to exist within a few years.

 SaaS businesses can see a large outlay, especially when starting up.
-Ensuring that you have access to all the benefits and taxable relief schemes available to you may help to mitigate some of these costs, and potentially allow a greater degree of financial freedom with your project.
+Having access to all the benefits and taxable relief schemes available to you may help to mitigate some of these costs, and potentially allow a greater degree of financial freedom with your project.

 This may sound daunting or somewhat restrictive, but in fact there are many different areas of R&D that could qualify for these benefits.
-A good litmus marker for determining if your R&D is eligible is, that your development should be something that wouldn’t generally be immediately obvious to a suitably qualified professional – for example: creating a patch to implement a fix that is already known, is unlikely to qualify.
+A good test for determining if your R&D is eligible is to establish if your development would be something that would not be immediately obvious to a suitably qualified professional.
+For example, creating a patch to implement a fix that is already known, is unlikely to qualify.

 Developments that may qualify for R&D Tax Credits could include:

 - Creating new or improved algorithms to handle performance and reliability within the core functions of the software

 - Developing or modifying tools to assist with workflow

 - Identifying and addressing issues that affect the security of your service